EBIvariation/variant-remapping/README.md

 - Variants file (VCF format): contains the list of variants you want to remap.
 - The length of the flanking sequences that generate the reads.
 - Percentage of the flanking sequences that should be used as Alignment Score cut-off threshold.
+- Percentage of the flanking sequences that should be used as AS-XS difference cut-off threshold.

 ## Output
 A VCF file containing: